3 Idiots: Music

 The film's soundtrack is composed by Shantanu Moitra with lyrics penned by Swanand Kirkire.
 It marked Moitra's second consecutive collaboration with Rajkumar Hirani after Lage Raho Munna Bhai (2006), whose music album was successful.
 Besides composing the songs, Moitra also composed the film score with Sanjay Wandrekar and Atul Raninga.
 The album was created with the inspiration of Moitra's college days, with the songs been written in consideration on the mindset of youngsters in India.

 The album features five original compositions.
 Two tracks from the album were remixed, despite Moitra not liking the trend of remixing film songs.
 Sonu Nigam rendered five out of seven tracks from the album.
 Other singers performing vocals to the songs are Shaan, Shreya Ghoshal, Suraj Jagan, the lyricist Kirkire and composer Moitra themselves, recording for the soundtrack.
 One of the tracks "Give Me Some Sunshine" was sung by one of the lead actors, Sharman Joshi, in his maiden attempt in playback singing.
 The music album was released online (instead of a launch event), by the film's official website on 27 November 2009, with a video chat featuring the cast and crew members.
 T-Series purchased the music rights of the film at an amount of ₹120 million.

 The album received positive reviews from critics, with praise directed towards Moitra's composition and the quality of the album.
-In addition, the soundtrack became the highest-selling Bollywood soundtrack of 2009, according to the trade website Box Office India, despite the sales of conventional music CDs being declined.
+In addition, the soundtrack became the highest-selling Bollywood soundtrack of 2009, according to the trade website Box Office India, despite the decline in sales of conventional music CDs.
 Due to the internet boom, it became the "most downloaded Bollywood music album of the year".
 "Aal Izz Well" was listed as one of the "Top 10 Bollywood Songs of 2009" and became a sensation among the youngsters.
 The soundtrack further fetched a number of accolades is considered as one of Moitra's best albums, along with Parineeta (2005) and Lage Raho Munna Bhai (2006).